 These super simple muffin mix waffles are soft and fluffy, with a crispy exterior.
 This recipe is so easy, uses 1 bowl, 2 ingredients, and takes less than 10 minutes start to finish!

-Why You’ll Love these Muffin Mix Waffles
+Why Youโll Love these Muffin Mix Waffles

-If you’re like me, you’re always on the hunt for super simple breakfast ideas and a way to use up pantry items.
+If youโre like me, youโre always on the hunt for super simple breakfast ideas and a way to use up pantry items.
 If you don’t have waffle mix on hand, but you have some muffin mix left in your panty, this is the perfect way to use it up!

-Here are a few reasons you’ll love these easy waffles made from muffin mix:
+Here are a few reasons youโll love these easy waffles made from muffin mix:

 - Gluten-Free Option: you can easily sub in a gluten-free muffin mix to make these waffles vegan AND gluten-free.

-- Simple Ingredients: you only need 2 ingredients with an optional 3rd ingredient to make this recipe.
+Why We Love These Muffin Mix Waffle: This cooking hack is definitely a lifesaver.
+I love that you only need 2 ingredients with an optional 3rd ingredient to make this recipe.

 Ingredients